mandeep-gitbit/code-challenge/README.md

 ## Task 5:
-Assignment: Create button for each pokémon where an Action will be dispatched to remove the pokémon from the store Question 6: How can you verify the action has been dispatched?
+Assignment: Create button for each pokémon where an Action will be dispatched to remove the pokémon from the store Question 6: How can you verify the action has been dispatched?<br>
+To verify that a action has been dispatched, we can use Redux DevTools Extension or can use the console logs in handleRemove.

 ## Task 6:
 Question 7: explain the use of `useEffect` hook in React